-'A-IRB' / 'Advanced-Internal Ratings Based' See 'Internal Ratings Based (IRB)'.
+'Advanced-Internal Ratings Based (A-IRB)' See 'Internal Ratings Based (IRB)'.

 'Acceptances and endorsements' An acceptance is an undertaking by a bank to pay a bill of exchange drawn on a customer.
-The Barclays Group expects most acceptances to be presented, but reimbursement by the customer is normally immediate.
+Reimbursement of an acceptance by the customer is normally immediate.
 Endorsements are residual liabilities of the Barclays Group in respect of bills of exchange which have been paid and subsequently rediscounted.